Observability

 Grafana Dashboards

-We provide four Grafana dashboards for monitoring Archestra:
+We provide five Grafana dashboards for monitoring Archestra:

 • GenAI Observability — LLM request metrics, token usage, cost analysis, latency, and traces